espositomario/profile-HMM-protein-seq/README.md

 * [PDBeFold](https://www.ebi.ac.uk/msd-srv/ssm/)
 * [Skyalign](http://skylign.org/)
 * [Uniprot ID Mapping](https://www.uniprot.org/id-mapping)

+## Study workflow
+The aim of this study is to develop an HMM-based method which reliably identifies the presence of the Kunitz domain in UniProtKB/SwissProt sequences.
+In principle, a profile HMM can be derived from unaligned sequences by training.
+However, the parameters for a profile HMM are more accurately estimated from a multiple sequence alignment (MSA) and this has become the method of choice (Bateman and Haft, 2002).
+The MSA was retrieved from the alignment of 77 structures similar to the BPTI.
+The HMM was trained over this MSA and then UniProtKB/SwissProt was adopted to optimize and test the classification performance of the method.

 ## 1. Training set selection
 ### 1.1 BPTI as prototype and search for similar structures